-Spring in Madison is a breezy time with a freshness to the air.
+Spring is a breezy time with a freshness to the air.
 Temperatures are most volatile this time of year, so it’s crucial to bring layers.
-A light sweater, jacket, or cardigan will keep you covered in the brisk mornings and evenings while still allowing you to enjoy the warm afternoons.
+A light sweater, jacket, or cardigan will keep you covered in the brisk mornings and evenings, while still allowing you to enjoy the warm afternoons.

-Summer in Madison is a lively time.
-Lake life takes hold, and the sun provides plenty of warmth.
-Standard summer attire like shorts, t-shirts, and sandals are perfect for basking in the sun.
-Make sure to bring a rain jacket.
-June is our wettest month.
+Summer is a lively time.
+Lake life takes hold, and the sun provides plenty of warmth, though at times it can be quite humid.
+Standard summer attire like shorts, t-shirts and sandals are perfect.
+If spending time outdoors, bring a rain jacket and some bug spray.